CUSTODY, ENFORCEMENT MODIFICATION

 If your ex-spouse is not paying child support, we can pursue enforcement of payment.
 If your ex-spouse has developed problems with drugs, alcohol, or other issues that may endanger the children, we can pursue changing custody arrangements to give you sole custody of your children.

 As in all areas of our practice, you will be treated with the utmost respect.
-You can rely on Hill & Hill to handle your legal issue in the most efficient, cost-effective manner possible.
+You can rely on The Law Office of Brent Hill to handle your legal issue in the most efficient, cost-effective manner possible.
 Please contact one of our divorce and family law attorneys today to discuss how we may be of service to you.